DrShahinstein/give-me/doc/list.md

 ## List

-<p>List the entire representations with their contents privately or non-privately.</p>
+<p>List all pairs with their contents privately or non-privately.</p>

 **Command**: `cboard list [OPTIONS]`